What is a green card | Who can apply | How to apply | Interview |

 - If you are in the United States, you must file Form I-485 with USCIS.

-- You must also get a medical examination and include Form I-693 with your green card application.
+- You must also get a medical examination and include Form I-693 with your Green Card application.

-- Follow tips for filing your green card application.
+- Follow tips for filing your Green Card application.

 - Pay your filing fees.
 They vary by age.
 Use the USCIS fee calculator.